 the cliffs overlooking the Combe de Bryon.

 front of Truex and Combe de Bryon, with the Col de Famelon, 1982

 Corbex, the front part of the Truex, with the cliffs of the Combe de Bryon on

 the lower right, Mr Peck's running route to Famelon just dark and right of center,

 and the Tour de Famelon on the right.
-The bulk of Truex looms up on the left.
+The bulk of Truex is up on the left.

 end of the Truex, with the lake of Segray tucked in there in the center, and the